LigaPro Serie A: Champions by year

-Barcelona has won 16 championships, followed by Emelec with 14 titles, El Nacional with 13, LDU Quito with 11 titles, Deportivo Quito with 5 titles, and Deportivo Cuenca, Olmedo, Delfin, Everest and Independiente del Valle with one title each.
+Barcelona has won 16 championships, followed by Emelec with 14 titles, El Nacional with 13, LDU Quito with 13 titles, Deportivo Quito with 5 titles, and Deportivo Cuenca, Olmedo, Delfin, Everest, Independiente del Valle, and Aucas with one title each.
 All the clubs that have won multiple titles have won back-to-back titles at least once.
 El Nacional and Emelec are the only two clubs to have won three titles in a row, El Nacional has done twice from 1976–1978 and 1982–1984, and C.S.
 Emelec from 2013-2015.